UKCloud/documentation/articles/dedicated-compute/dc-sd.md

 ## Pricing and packaging

-Pricing is from £4,200 per/month/host (specification: CISCO UCS B200 M5 – 2 x 18 Core 512 GiB RAM).
+Dedicated Compute v2 pricing can be as low as £4,200 per/month/host (specification: CISCO UCS B200 M5 – 2 x 18 Core 512 GiB RAM).
 Full pricing with all options, including licensing and connectivity, is available in the [UKCloud Pricing Guide](https://ukcloud.com/pricing-guide).

 ## Accreditation and information assurance